 You can actually taste the difference between Madagascar and Brazil—or even between beans grown on different farms on the same Caribbean island.
 But this wild landscape of flavor gets processed away by most chocolate manufacturers, who start with mechanically separated roasted cacao solids instead of raw beans.

-All our bars feature a single origin, so that the unique flavor profiles of each region can shine.
+Most of our bars feature a single origin, so that the unique flavor profiles of each region can shine.

 Discover the Raaka difference.
 Try our virgin chocolate today.